 The Hanover Conservancy is preparing to protect one of our town’s most cherished historic agricultural landscapes.
 The Adams Farm, which offers a rare and spectacular view of Mount Ascutney from Trescott Road, is listed in Hanover’s Scenic Locales Report and has long been a key conservation priority for both the Conservancy and the Town.
-The new landowners wish to revitalize agriculture on this otherwise highly developable piece of prime farmland.
+The new landowners wish to revitalize agriculture on this prime farmland.

 Farming: Prime agricultural soils, not commonly found in Hanover except in already-developed areas, are present on 98% of the area proposed for protection.
 The 23-acre property, which once included the Hudson Farm and land across Trescott Road, is all that remains of a major sprawling farm.
 Over the years sheep and later cattle grazed here, and former owner Bob Adams raised oxen.
 It was he who helped start the Hanover Center Old Timers’ Fair and its favorite attraction (beside the pies), the oxen pull.
 One of the farm’s sheds still houses a collection of yokes.